What is 3D printing?

 How large of an object can I print?

-Objects must not exceed 9 inches across, 6 inches deep, and 5.7 inches tall.
+Objects must not exceed 8.8 inches across, 8.8 inches deep x 12 inches tall.
 Printing time for an object should not exceed 6 hours.
 Please be aware that we may ask to print your model at a scale smaller than your original design.
 We do this with the goal of ensuring the best success of your print.
 With some ingenuity, though, you can print larger objects simply by separating your model into smaller and easier to print pieces.
 So keep that in mind as you prepare your file for printing.

 How many objects can I print?